About Me

 Certifications

-I am deeply trained in behavioral change theories and modalities, including Motivational Interviewing, Transtheoretical Model, Appreciative Inquiry, Positive Psychology, CBT and mind-body techniques such as Mindfulness-Based Stress Reduction.
+I am deeply trained in behavioral change theories and modalities, including Motivational Interviewing, Transtheoretical Model, Appreciative Inquiry, Positive Psychology, CBT and Mindfulness.